abhinavsingh/proxy.py/README.md

   --tunnel-remote-port TUNNEL_REMOTE_PORT
                         Default: 8899.
 Remote port which will be forwarded locally for proxy.
-  --threadless          Default: True.
-Enabled by default on Python 3.8+ (mac,
-                        linux).
-When disabled a new thread is spawned to handle each client connection.
-  --threaded            Default: False.
-Disabled by default on Python < 3.8
-                        and windows.
-When enabled a new thread is spawned to handle each client connection.
-  --num-workers NUM_WORKERS
-                        Defaults to number of CPU cores.
-  --enable-events       Default: False.
-Enables core to dispatch lifecycle
-                        events.
-Plugins can be used to subscribe for core events.
   --local-executor LOCAL_EXECUTOR
                         Default: 1.
 Enabled by default.
 Use 0 to disable.
 When enabled acceptors will make use of local (same